Films for Diverse Communities

 Ruben S. Ayala High School

-Student Names: Ashley Chuang, Nelly Hejazi, Melanie Pak, and Nikhil Vettikattu
+Filmmakers: Ashley Chuang, Nelly Hejazi, Melanie Pak, and Nikhil Vettikattu

-Advisor Name: Kevin Russell
+Advisor: Kevin Russell

 Language: English and various languages with English subtitles

-High School students discuss in a variety of languages how mental illness transcends cultural boundaries and share the importance of starting a conversation about this topic.
+High school students discuss in a variety of languages how mental illness transcends cultural boundaries and share the importance of starting a conversation about this topic.

 “Hear Me”